wasp-lang/wasp/web/docs/tutorials/todo-app/creating-tasks.md

 />

 ## Side note: Automatic invalidation/updating of queries
 You will notice that when you create a new task, the list of tasks is automatically updated with that new task, although we have written no code to take care of that!
-Normally, you would have to do this explicitly, e.g. with react-query you would invalidate the `getTasks` query via its key, or would call its `refetch()` method.
+Normally, you would have to do this explicitly, e.g. with `react-query` you would invalidate the `getTasks` query via its key, or would call its `refetch()` method.

-The reason why `getTasks` query automatically updates when `createTask` action is executed is because Wasp is aware that both of them are working with `Task` entity, and therefore assumes that action that operates on `Task` (in this case `createTask`) might have changed the result of `getTasks` query.
-Therefore, in the background, Wasp nudges `getTasks` query to update.
+The reason why the `getTasks` query automatically updates when the `createTask` action is executed is because Wasp is aware that both of them are working with the `Task` entity, and therefore assumes that action that operates on `Task` (in this case `createTask`) might have changed the result of the `getTasks` query.
+Therefore, in the background, Wasp nudges the `getTasks` query to update.
 This means that **out of the box, Wasp will make sure that all your queries that deal with entities are always in sync with any changes that the actions might have done**.

 :::note
 While this kind of approach to automatic invalidation of queries is very convenient, it is in some situations wasteful and could become a performance bottleneck as an app grows.
 In that case, you will be able to override this default behaviour and instead provide more detailed (and performant) instructions on how the specific action should affect queries.
 This is not yet implemented, but is something we plan to do and you can track the progress [here](https://github.com/wasp-lang/wasp/issues/63) (or even contribute!).